anibali/jackalope/README.md

 1. From `backend/`, run `npx nodemon`
 2. From `frontend/`, run `npm start`

+### Storybook

+Individual React components can be tested manually using Storybook.
+To start Storybook, run `npm run storybook` from `frontend/`.

 ### TODO

 * Add a quick way to reset the room and play again once a game finishes.